The Challenges of Home Solar Storage

 In some cases, homeowners with rooftop solar panels might be interested in purchasing a solar battery system for protection during blackouts.
 No one enjoys being without power, and batteries are often billed as a way to avoid being stuck without power.
 What few people realize, however, is that you will need to invest in extra electronics and engineering for blackout protection for a grid-tied solar panel system.
 These costs will include engineering that will isolate the house from the electric grid, electronics to safeguard that the battery system is not overloaded from the solar panels or the house load, and the need to balance generation and loads for supply and demand.
 Simply put, all of this will cost a fair amount of money.

 There are cases where rooftop solar panels do make sense, but there are many costs associated with rooftop solar that are often not obvious to homeowners when they start the process of this long-term investment.
 Batteries might be effective if you plan to live totally off-grid, but as demonstrated above, they do not necessarily equate to a cost savings.
 So how else can homeowners invest in clean, renewable energy?

 Alternative Solar Energy Solutions

 Solar battery technology is still fairly new.
 While huge strides have been made on generating and storing power from sustainable sources, the prospect of living off the grid is still not a widely accessible option for most homeowners.
-Offsetting electricity costs through solar energy however, is still something that can be accomplished in most homes across the country.
+Offsetting electricity costs through solar energy however, is still something that is accessible to homeowners and renters alike, with programs like Community Solar.